timotejroiko/sweph/README.md

 ## Known Issues and Caveats

-* Due to how the underlying C library operates, you may find that the `error` field returned by some functions will contain data even if there is no actual error.
-This can happen when existing memory buffers are recycled and the user must handle it by also checking the returned flag values as per the Swiss Ephemeris documentation.
+* Due to how the underlying C library operates, you may find that the `error` field returned by some functions will contain random data even if there is no actual error.
+This can happen when existing memory buffers are recycled therefore the user must always check the returned flag values as per the Swiss Ephemeris documentation.
 * While worker_threads are supported, the underlying C library is single threaded and its settings are global.
 Functions such as `set_ephe_path()` will affect the entire process, including worker_threads.
 While you can still use worker_threads as long as you dont change settings from other threads in the middle of calculations, true thread-safe multithreading can be achieved using child_process instead.

 ## Author